mg979/vim-xtabline/README.md

 #### Introduction

+*This README won't be updated as often as the main help file.
+If you install the plugin, refer to that one instead.*

 XTabline is an extension for *vim-airline*

 Its main purpose is to provide a way to filter buffers in the tabline,